On synthetic interval data with predetermined subject partitioning, and partial control of the variables' marginal correlation structure: Introduction

-Partitioning models for continuous observations (Jasra et al. 2005) often assume a specific correlation structure for the variables, given the cluster allocation.
-This typically involves a mutivariate normal distribution.
-Such modelling does not have any adverse effect on the predetermined clustering structure.
-See, for example, Melnykov et al. (2012) or Waller and Jones (2016).
-In contrast to continuous observations, clustering approaches for categorical observations typically prescribe that variables are independent given the clustering of the subjects (Dunson and Xing, 2009; Liverani et al. 2015).
-The resulting dimensionality reduction is the main advantage of this local independence modelling, as determining a fully specified joint distribution between $P$ categorical variables with $M$ levels requires the specification of $M^{P}$ probabilities, a task that quickly becomes cumbersome and unwieldy.
-Celeux and Govaert (2016) comment on this notable difference in the modelling of continuous and categorical observations, mentioning that, in many applications, the assumption of independence given the clustering has proven successful in achieving the main objective of a clustering algorithm, which is to bring together similar observations.
+Partitioning models for continuous observations (Jasra et al. 2005) often allow for a specific correlation structure for the variables, given the cluster allocation.
+This typically involves a multivariate normal distribution (Jing et al. 2024).
+In contrast to continuous observations, clustering approaches for observations from interval variables typically prescribe that variables are independent given the clustering of the subjects (Dunson and Xing 2009; Liverani et al. 2015).
+The resulting dimensionality reduction is the main advantage of this local independence modelling, as determining a fully specified joint distribution between $P$ variables with $M$ levels requires the specification of $M^{P}$ probabilities, a task that quickly becomes cumbersome and unwieldy.
+Celeux and Covaert (2016) comment on this notable modelling difference, mentioning that, in many applications, conditional independence has proven successful in achieving the main objective of a clustering algorithm, which is to bring together similar observations.
 In Oberski (2016), local dependence is discussed, given well defined substantive interest.
-In this manuscript we concentrate on categorical variables, and thus adopt the widely espoused local independence assumption.
+In this manuscript, we concentrate on interval variables, and adopt the widely espoused independence assumption conditionally on the clustering of the subjects.